 - The air is brought in the system, heated or cooled depending upon the desired setting, and pushed down into the air duct system

-3. The 3rdtype of HVAC system is called the Heat Pump System
+3. The 3rdtype of an HVAC system is called the Heat Pump System

 - This HVAC system runs solely on electricity and heat and cools via the refrigerant in the system.